gboone/gboone.github.io/_posts/2015-06-11-work-from-wisconsin-part-one-madison.md

 Day one: JPH, 100state, and Rain

 I didn't expect the rain.
 I probably should have but I didn't and ended up in the middle of the rainstorm after an excellent breakfast at Johnson Public House on E. Johnson Street.
-The barista there described the coffee her served me as a punch in the face.
+The barista there described the coffee he served me as a punch in the face.
 He was not wrong but, paired with a breakfast sandwich, it was exactly what I needed to get going in the morning.

 ![Burnie's Rock Shop, as seen from the window of Johnson Public House](/assets/images/burnies.jpg)